NAME Awards

 • The chapter meets the needs of a diverse population or seeks to expand multiculturalism in education.

-• The chapter offers programs or holds conferences that responds to the diversity of our nation and prepares participants to be active in our democratic society.
+• The chapter offers programs or holds conferences that responds to the diversity of our nation and prepares participants

 • There are documented results to share with the larger educational community.